 Ensuring there is sufficient contact with colleagues by drawing out contact and touchpoints back at base and/or the use of office buddies to keep up dialogue.

-Agreeing how you will keep in touch – weekly calls, visits to the office and how often these should be.
+Agreeing how you will keep in touch – weekly calls, visits to the office while complying with local COVID-19 restrictions and how often these should be.

-If managed effectively – homeworking can be a productive and worthwhile option for many employees and employers to get the best out of their business.
+If managed effectively, homeworking can be a productive and worthwhile option for many employees and employers, allowing them to get the best out of their working time and the organisation.